Superspreading event: COVID-19 pandemic: 2020–present

-Public health experts have said that the 2021 United States Capitol attack was a potential COVID-19 superspreading event.
-Few members of the crowd attacking the Capitol wore face coverings, with many coming from out of town, and few of the rioters were immediately detained and identified.

 The Kumbh Mela religious festival, which took place on 12 April 2021 in Haridwar in the state of Uttarkhand was considered to be a massive superspreader event that contributed to India's deadly second wave of COVID-19.
 9.1 million pilgrims attended the festival, which coincided with a 1,800% increase in COVID-19 cases in Uttarkhand.

 On 30 July 2021, it came to light that a Peruvian man, resident of Córdoba, Argentina, brought the Delta variant of COVID-19 after travelling to Spain, but he did not quarantine himself, infecting 17 relatives and putting in isolation over 800 other people.
 He and three other people got arrested for disease propagation.
 24 days later, the Peruvian man died of a severe pneumonia, being the first death of the Delta variant in Spain.

 On 26 November 2021, Scatec ASA, a Norwegian company specializing in renewable energy systems, held a Christmas party in Oslo, Norway attended by 120 people, all of whom were fully vaccinated against COVID-19 and tested negative for COVID-19 prior to the party being held.
 One person who attended the party had recently returned from South Africa, the epicenter of the SARS-CoV-2 Omicron variant outbreak and a country where the company has a solar panel project.
 It was later found that the attendee from South Africa had been infected with the Omicron variant.
 More than half of the party's attendees have since tested positive for COVID-19 and of those attendees, at least 13 of them were confirmed to have the variant.

 On 3 April 2022, the Gridiron Dinner in Washington D.C. led to at least 67 people testing positive for COVID-19, including three members of the Cabinet of Joe Biden: Merrick Garland, Gina Raimondo, and Tom Vilsack.